skellet0r/eth-stdlib/docs/source/index.rst

 Welcome to eth-stdlib's documentation!
 ======================================

-The Ethereum Standard Library is a collection of pure python libraries for developers building on the EVM.
+The Ethereum Standard Library is a collection of libraries for developers building on the EVM.
 The intention is to have a single repository of data structures and utilities which is easy to grok and just as easy to install as a dependency.